DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 Once the component revision is implemented and one plugin can hook into multiple ILIAS systems, the page component plugin can go away and the main plugin can provide the desired functionality directly.
+As long as the component revision is not fully implementated, the communication between both plugins should be done via well defined interfaces.
+The page component plugin must not depend on a concrete implementation or any kind of "duck typing" interface of the repository object plugin.

 ### Page Component